evilusean/Khan/Review/TOCT/2026-TOCT-Review-Precalc-Trig.md

 *This represents a circle with diameter 6 centered at $(3, 0)$.

 ## PL- PreCalc :

+### Polynomial Long Division (Professor Leonard #32 )

+Polynomial long division is a step-by-step algorithm used to divide a high-degree polynomial by a lower-degree divisor, identifying how many times the divisor fits into the dividend and determining the resulting quotient and any remaining value.
 ### Descartes' Rule of Signs (Professor Leonard #33 )

 **Descartes' Rule of Signs** is a technique for determining the maximum possible number of positive and negative real zeros a polynomial has by counting the number of sign changes between its consecutive coefficients.